dataq-instruments/LabView-Example/README.md

 See https://github.com/dataq-instruments/LabView-Dio-Ain for how to use DIO while recording analog waveform

+See https://github.com/dataq-instruments/LabView-2108-CDC for how to access DI-11xx/2xxx/4xxx series via virtual COM port and program in  protocol level

 Requirements:<br/>
   Installation of LabView 2019 (32-bit)<br/>
   Installation of Dataq Software Suite<br/>